CatenaTools/catena-public-docs/features/api-keys/index.md

 ## Create an API key

 Creating a new API key may be done in the admin dashboard or by calling `AdminCreateApiKey`.
 A new API key needs a unique name and a single policy.
-Assigning a policy an API key grants the key all of the permissions associated with that policy.
+Assigning a policy to an API key grants the key all of the permissions associated with that policy.

 {% admonition type="info" %}
 In order to create an API key, at least one policy must be available (see [Managing policies](#managing-policies)).